moh682/Soft-Tests/notes/exam_questions.md

  Check your postconditions, doubt yourself !
  Check your invariants,
 Remember the ACID rules Atomicy Consistency Isolation Durability

 - **Black-box development**
+	- When we dont know what is in our unit/component/
 - **Interfaces, contracts**
 - **Inversion of control**
 - **Dependency Injection**